Porsche Sprint Challenge Australia

 The Porsche GT3 Cup Challenge Australia is a sports car racing series open to drivers of Porsche 911 GT3 Cup cars.
 The series was first held in 2008 to fill the void between club racing and the Australian Carrera Cup Championship and Australian GT Championship for Porsche owners.
-The series primarily consists of Type 996 and Type 997 Porsche 911 GT3 Cup cars, with each model competing in a different class, though other models are eligible to compete.
+The series currently consists of Type 991 Gen I and Type 991 Gen II Porsche 911 GT3 Cup cars, with each model competing in a different class, though other models are eligible to compete.

-The series runs on the Shannons Nationals Motor Racing Championships calendar, holding five rounds each year.
+The series runs on the Shannons Nationals Motor Racing Championships calendar, holding six rounds in the years season.